Nassau libraries to get digital panic button

 Public libraries in Nassau County will soon have access to a smartphone-based emergency alert system that officials say will allow staffers to instantly notify police of a mass shooting or other emergency.

-Starting Tuesday, Nassau County Executive Laura Curran said, officials will begin making the software available to the staff at all 55 public libraries in Nassau.
+Starting Tuesday, Nassau County Executive Laura Curran said, officials will begin making the software available to the staff at the more than 50 public libraries in Nassau.

 “Reducing law enforcement response time is critical when it comes to reducing the amount of deaths in an active-shooter situation,” Curran said Monday at a news conference outside the Uniondale Public Library in Uniondale.